 How to Plant Lemon Bacopa in a Pond

 Lemon bacopa can be planted in containers with loamy soil and placed on pond shelves as an emergent plant or placed at the bottom of your pond as a submerged plant.
-We recommend planting in pots as opposed to directly in your pond's substrate to help contain growth.
+I recommend planting in pots as opposed to directly in your pond's substrate to help contain growth.

 Lemon Bacopa Care Guide